vincss/mcsleepingserverstarter/README.md

 - Listen on the same port as your minecraft server.
   - Option to connect from BedRock *(Portable version of Minecraft)*
   - Web-gui, to turn on or off your server from anywhere
-- When someone connects, immediately launch your minecraft server
+- When someone connects, immediately launch your minecraft server.
+  - You can also type 'quit' in your console to start minecraft's server.

 **Works better with [EmptyServerStopper](https://github.com/vincss/mcEmptyServerStopper), a plugin that automatically stops your server after a definied amount of time**